Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Lined up at the center are three Baroque fountains, two by Bernini and one by Giacomo della Porta, that tell both grand and mysterious stories.

-The Fontana dei Quattro Fiumi (Fountain of the Four Rivers) sits at the center of the square and has dramatic figures representing the great rivers of the world, sculpted by the legendary Gian Lorenzo Bernini.
+The Fontana dei Quattro Fiumi (Fountain of the Four Rivers) sits at the center of the square and features dramatic figures representing the world’s great rivers, sculpted by the legendary Gian Lorenzo Bernini.

 Also sculpted by Bernini, the charming Fontana del Moro showcases a nautical scene where a Moor is fighting with a dolphin.